-Nearby, the house of the painter Lansyer, a pupil of Courbet, and its romantic garden provide a delightful digression before you go back down towards the Royal apartments and their beautiful terraces, the Chancery façades, then the narrow streets great for getting lost in and the pretty public gardens at the edge of the River Indre.
+Nearby, the house of the french painter Lansyer, a pupil of Courbet, and its romantic garden provide a delightful digression before you go back down towards the Royal apartments and their beautiful terraces, the Chancery façades, then the narrow streets great for getting lost in and the pretty public gardens at the edge of the River Indre.
 Caravaggio fans will be sure to visit the Saint-Antoine gallery where two paintings attributed to him are on display.
 On Wednesdays and Saturdays, you simply must not miss the pretty, picture-postcard market with its warm, friendly ambiance.

 The beautiful countryside

 The nights here in southern Touraine in the Loire Valley put on a magical show, so rare nowadays, of an exceptionally bright starry sky, with an infinity of stars of all sizes.
 There are some must-see places to visit – if you love roses, for example, you’ll love the streets in Chédigny where they grow quite happily and are perfectly in keeping, as well as the Presbytery garden.
 Chédigny is the only village in France to be listed as a ‘Remarkable Garden’.
-And for those keen on prehistory, there is the pretty village of Le Grand-Pressigny and its beautifully built museum.
+And for those keen on prehistory, there is the pretty village of Le Grand-Pressigny and its beautifully built museum about flint and prehistory.

 And what about hiking, cycling or scootering?
 The large national forest of Loches and many other places are criss-crossed by pleasant itineraries.